Hard waste collection

 The first collection in 2018 takes place over 5 weeks between Monday 19 March and Friday 20 April.

 Enter your address to find out which week in March or April the Moreland hard waste collection is scheduled to visit your neighbourhood.

 The second collection in 2018 takes place over 6 weeks between Monday 15 October and Friday 23 November.

 You will receive a notice from Council at least two weeks before the hard waste collection comes to your area.

 You can begin to neatly place items out on the nature strip or footpath on the weekend before the collection starts in your street.
-Please do not place items out any earlier than this.
+Do not place items out any earlier than this.